LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/introduction-to-classes-and-objects/README.md

 <aside class="aside-pro-tip" markdown="1">
 When a local variable has the same name as a field, we say that the local variable **shadows** the field.
 Errors caused by shadowing can be tricky to spot, so it's best to avoid doing this in your code.

-If you're following C# naming conventions, fields will be capitalized and local variables will start with a lowercase letter, so you should easily avoid shadowing.
+If you're following C# naming conventions, properties will be capitalized and local variables will start with a lowercase letter, so you should easily avoid shadowing.
 </aside>

 ## Access Modifiers